Final report for GNC21-330

 Project Outcomes

 Knowledge of how and why farmers make decisions with regard to conservation adoption is crucial for conservation professionals and policymakers.
 Because traumatic events can have unique effects on those who experience them with regard to their decision-making, it is also crucial for conservation professionals and policymakers to understand these effects in order to design technical assistance, outreach, education, and financial programs that incorporate this understanding.
-By the end of this project, we will develop trauma-informed policy recommendations for conservation professionals and policymakers that may serve to increase conservation adoption among farmers who have been traumatized.
-Doing so could lead to improved environmental sustainability through natural resource conservation.
+It is important that both conservation professionals and policymakers understand the potentially traumatic threats that farmers face and the effects that these threats have on farmer and community well-being, as well as farmer decisions and sustainability outcomes.
+Such an expanded understanding could lead to improved environmental sustainability through farm policy and natural resource conservation.
 Interventions based on this knowledge of trauma could also improve economic sustainability for farmers by helping to develop more robust farm management systems as well as social benefits for farmers and their communities by addressing the effects of trauma on behavioral health.